janverschelde/PHCpack/src/doc/source/refman.rst

     An arithmetic circuit to compute the gradient of the product of eight variables
     :math:`x_1`, :math:`x_2`, :math:`\ldots`, and :math:`x_8`.

+GPU acceleration capable of teraflop performance can compensate the cost overhead of quad double arithmetic.
+Another overhead is caused by running Newton's method to compute Taylor series developments of the solution curves defined by polynomial homotopies.

 The Web Interface
 =================